roundcodebox/aarambam/README.md

 # Aarambam

 Aarambam is a starter kit for React based web applications.
+Goal of this repository is to faster and easier to build react project faster.

 ## Features

+This repository will have more than 50 components and many pages.
+I will list all the components and page along with the screenshots soon.

+### Pages

+Below are some of the pages that are available in aarambam.

+- Signin
+- Signup
+- Homepage

+### Components

 ## Tech Stack

-React
+- React
+- react-bootstrap
+- Sass
-ESLint
+- ESLint
-Prettier
+- Prettier
-Husky
+- Husky

 ## Requirements